Key Takeaways:

 Suddenly, the report starts to break down, and a domino effect begins: there was no adjustment for purchasing power, and no explanation for adoption constraints.
 The number held together at a surface level, but it did not reflect how the market actually behaved.
 The feedback was simple: the TAM was directionally interesting but not decision-grade.
 This is the gap where most AI-generated TAM analyses fail.
 They describe a market, but they do not model it.

-For horizontal markets, a generic global TAM can land within a defensible range; those sectors are well-documented across the open web.
-In specialized sectors, the same approach produces numbers that look credible on the surface while missing the factors that actually determine whether a market is accessible at all.
-Let’s examine some of the nuances of specific sectors TAMs.
+For horizontal markets, a generic global TAM can land within a defensible range.
+Those sectors are well-documented across the open web.
+In specialized sectors, the same approach produces numbers that look credible while missing the structural factors that determine whether a market is accessible at all.

 HealthTech: